Allegis Financial Partners

 • The life insurance benefit, if not used for LTC, is payable to your beneficiary, federal income-tax free

-Products issued and underwritten by The State Life Insurance Company® (State Life), Indianapolis, IN, a OneAmerica company that offers the Care Solutions product suite.
-Not available in all states or may vary by state.
-Generally, riders may be optional and carry an additional cost.
+1 Riders may be optional and carry an additional cost.
 The long-term advantage of a rider will vary with the terms of the benefit and the length of time the product is owned.
 As a result, in some circumstances, the cost of a rider may exceed the actual benefit paid under that rider.
-Any individuals used in scenarios are fictitious and all numeric examples are hypothetical and were used for explanatory purposes only.
-All guarantees are subject to the claims-paying ability of State Life.
+All numeric examples and any individuals shown are hypothetical and were used for explanatory purposes only.
+Actual results may vary.